budgefeeney/amixtureofmusings/posts/2016-01-24-getting-started-with-haskell.md

 cabal configure --extra-lib-dir=/usr/lib
 cabal build
 ```
 This will force a search of `/usr/lib` before the MacPorts' directory.
-For whatever reason, the [relocatable GHC package](https://ghcformacosx.github.io/) is less affected by this, but as of February 2016, it does not work on Mac OS X "El Capitan".
+For whatever reason, the [relocatable GHC package](https://ghcformacosx.github.io/) is less affected by this but that does not currently (February 2016) work on Mac OS X "El Capitan".

 ## Installing an IDE